Sustainability in banking

 Knowing the needs of clients is the basis for the further development of our channels and offerings.
 We regularly conduct surveys of clients for this purpose.
 In the last one, which was held in 2020, our clients gave us top marks for overall satisfaction as well as for willingness to recommend to others and satisfaction with e-banking.

-The surveys are part of a customer experience concept with which LLB wants to anchor customer orientation even more systematically in the company.
+The surveys are part of a client experience concept with which LLB wants to anchor client orientation even more systematically in the company.
 They are also a means to ensure permanent optimisation and improve client satisfaction.
-The next survey – which will include Bank Linth and LLB Österreich – is scheduled to take place in 2022.
+A survey that would have included Bank Linth and LLB Österreich had been planned for the reporting year, but was deferred because of the introduction of wiLLBe.
+We now plan to carry it out in 2023.

 Excellent client advisory services